Help build a wonderful connection with your child with this parenting blog.

 Obviously, a parent who is kind to the child is likely to have a child who is kind back.
 A parent who is not kind to the child is likely to have a child who is not kind.
 We can think further.
 Why are some six-year-old bullies?
 Not all six-year-olds want to hurt their friends, physically or emotionally, but some do.
 Why do some people want to commit mass murders?
 Not all people want to do that.
 Little bullies and mass murderers have something in common.
 They want to hurt others.
 They are probably unhappy with life and most likely that is because of early childhood treatment.
 The formative years are called formative because they are formative.

 I have personally heard a number of parents say they wish they had gone to their baby crying from the crib.
 They said they wanted to, but were told not to do it.
 How sad.

-As for not going to the baby’s cry from the crib to teach that we cannot get everything we want in life, that can be done so easily in other ways.
-Talking, explaining, and listening to child’s questions and ideas work so well.
+As for not going to the baby’s cry from the crib to teach that we cannot get everything we want in life, that can be explained to the child later.
+Talking, explaining, and listening to child’s questions and ideas work is wonderful.
 Some parents get upset when their teenager does not have self-confidence, cannot make decisions, and is just plain unhappy.
 This need not happen!
 If the parent has been a mean dictator, then, of course, the child will not feel capable of making decisions, will not know how, and will feel inadequate.
 However, if the parent has been kind, the child will likely be a secure, happy person who cares about helping others, too.
 Isn’t that what we all want?

 GOD AND HAPPINESS